The Donoho School: History

 In the summer of 1976, The Episcopal Day School merged with The Donoho School and became the Lower Division.
 In 1980 the Lower and Middle Divisions moved into a new facility constructed on the Donoho campus and The Donoho Upper School divided to become a Middle Division, containing grades seven and eight, and an Upper Division for grades nine through twelve.

-In 1981, the headmaster said the school was not a segregation academy and would like to enroll more black students.

 In 1989, the Middle Division moved into a new facility constructed adjacent to the Upper Division.
 This expansion allowed the school to offer two sections per grade in kindergarten through grade twelve.
 Further additions in the early childhood department have brought the school to its current status of two sections in pre-kindergarten through grade twelve.

 Facilities

 The Donoho School 75 acre campus is located in the foothills of the southern Appalachian Mountains.
 Anniston, Alabama is accessible with two exits on Interstate Route 20 approximately 100 miles from Atlanta, Georgia, to the east, and 60 miles from Birmingham, Alabama, to the west.